oracc/oracc2/bin/gx/README.txt

   - cbd_kis creates similar data whether or not there is a .kis file

-    * each entry has an array of Field arrays, one for each field data type, with period also being treated as a field
+    * each entry has an array of Field arrays, hshary, one for each field data type, with period also being treated as a field

-    *
+TODO:

+	OID loading

+	ID assigning for Field arrays

+	Implement co-field tracking: Norm needs to track each Form used to write Norm; future morph/form?

+	Form, Base need GDL conversion and output